-Northern China pollution soars in February: official data
+Pollution soars in Northern China in February: official data

 In his annual government work report delivered to parliament on Tuesday, Premier Li Keqiang vowed that China would continue to “strengthen pollution prevention and control” this year.

 However, the country has struggled to meet its targets in recent months, especially in the 39 cities in the key northern pollution control zones of Beijing-Tianjin-Hebei and the Fenwei Plain.
-Average concentrations of hazardous airborne particles known as PM2.5 rose 40 percent in February to hit 108 micrograms per cubic meter in the region, according to analysis of official data.
+Average concentrations of hazardous airborne particles known as PM2.5 rose 40 percent in February to hit 108 micrograms per cubic meter in the region, analysis of official data showed.

-Anyang in Henan province was once again the most polluted city among the 39, with PM2.5 reaching 163 micrograms, up 60 percent from a year earlier.
+Anyang in Henan province was again the most polluted city among the 39, with PM2.5 reaching 163 micrograms, up 60 percent from a year earlier.
 PM2.5 in Anyang exceeded 500 micrograms at one point during the month.

-China’s official PM2.5 standard is 35 micrograms per cubic meter.
+China’s official PM2.5 standard is 35 micrograms.
 The World Health Organization recommends an annual average of no more than 10 micrograms.

 China’s Ministry of Ecology and Environment blamed “unfavorable” weather for the decline in air quality in February, saying on Sunday that “a weak El Nino effect” and a subsequent increase in temperature and humidity made it harder to disperse emissions after Feb.
 19.